Dehghanni/Teofl/Writing.md

  When facing a challenge, we know that putting strenuous effort will solve the problem, no matter whether we are known as &#39;lucky&#39; or not.
   - Luck cannot contribute to success.
 If it could, the most successful persons in the world would be perceived as the luckiest.
 The reality, however, is completely different.
 When we read the biography of highly successful people, one thing that strikes us the most is the fact that these people didn&#39;t have the basic possessions that we take for granted.
 For example, Hellen Keller did not speak, nor could she hear.
 But the paucity of these faculties didn&#39;t hinder her success.
 Steve Jobs also was given to adoption while he was a little child.
 Abraham Lincoln is also said to be a bad looking person, and Lionel Messi had Hormone deficiencies problem.
 These people are excellent epitomes of how hard work can beat unluckiness.
 - **it is important to learn about other cultures.**
   - In this globally interconnected world, one should learn about other cultures to climb the ladder of success.
 This sophisticated world is characterized by its opportunities and being a global village.
-People leave their homeland to find greener pastures in their job or academic career.
+People leave their homeland to seek greener pastures in their job or academic career.
 Having information about other cultures can facilitate the process of this movement and modern immigration to a great extent.
 For example, for those who are inclined toward studying in the US, knowing about its culture, language, and dominant lifestyle can be of great help.
   - Since language and culture are inextricably connected, having a broad range of information about other cultures can boost one&#39;s job prospects.
 In this modern job market, being bilingual or even polyglot is the mandatory prerequisite of many professions.
 Acquiring knowledge about other cultures can equip you with what it takes to secure these kinds of positions.
   - Learning about other cultures, one can find similarities between the customs and traditions of those cultures with theirs.
 This may change your possible prejudgment, negative preconceived notion, or even blatant hostility against other minority groups.
 Understanding similarities while respecting unique differences can lead to an inclusive and ethnically and racially diverse society, without discriminative and racially prejudiced feelings toward minorities.
 Maybe, if Edinson Cavani had learned about British culture, he would not have hurt black-skinned people&#39;s feelings by his racially stereotyped comments.
 - **It is important to read or watch the news presented by people whose views are different from your own or presented by people whose views are similar to your own?**
   - Exposure to news presented by someone cherishing opposite views to one&#39;s ideologies and perspectives can foster out of the box thinking. over-consumption of favorable news is an impediment to viewing problems, situations, and realities from different perspectives.
 It never helps one to think critically.
 On the other hand, in the case of being exposed to opposite views, one learns how to see the world from the lens of someone cherishing beliefs completely conflicting with those of one.
 This situation is a contributor to developing a big-picture perspective.
+  - Being exposed to news presented by different people, one would be enormously open-minded.
+Should one person only listen to news from one-oriented sources, they cannot be aware of various angle of the matter.
+As a result, they are incapable of making proper judgements of the events happening around them.
+Extraordinarily eye-opener is the act of receiving information from miscellaneous sources that helps one make hear toward in their everyday life.
   - Embracing opposite views is a promising step toward enhancing the level of tolerance and accepting differences.
 Sad but true, in today&#39;s modern life, founded on individualism, &quot;my own view&quot; and &quot;my preference&quot; are phrases we hear frequently every day.
 People don&#39;t make a compromise, nor do they go beyond their selfish views.
 This autocratic and intransigent attitude is the byproduct of turning a deaf ear to opposite opinions.
 Listening to and reading news represented by people with whom we are not on the same page can make us more tolerant of different beliefs.
 We will no longer insult others&#39; uniqueness and will appreciate their unique views and principles.
 Maybe this practice can eradicate the hostility and contemptuous feelings prevalent in modern society.
   - **Famous entertainers and athletes deserve to have more privacy than they have now.**
   - What makes celebrities a &quot;celebrity&quot; is media scrutiny and gossips.
 They owe the fame and adulation that they enjoy to these gossips and rumors.
 They know that media surveillance is like a double-edged sword: on the bright side, they get pleasure from the popularity and truckloads of money they make by means of being in the limelight.
 On the flip side, they should accept encroachment to their personal space.
 They do not have any right to complain about the circulation of their embarrassing images or rumors.
   - Public figures have an insatiable desire to flaunt and show off, which justifies their violated privacy.
 When they post their photos to brag about their immaculate sense of dressing, flamboyant lifestyle, chauffeur-driven limousine, and their expansive mansion full of golden accessories they themselves invite intrusion in their personal life.
 They knowingly get their privacy violated and they do not deserve privacy.
   - Everyone, be it a famous figure such as luminaries of stage and screen, icons of the music industry, and sports personalities or an ordinary citizen, needs privacy.
 It is a gross violation of human rights to get celebrities&#39; well-deserved personal space violated only for a simple reason: to quench our insatiable desire to learn more about their personal matters.
 Public figures are human beings too.
 They need to live a normal life with their families, children, and friends.
 But unfortunately, the inquisitive society has taken away this chance from them.
 We get their privacy violated to such an extent that they cannot step outside without security personnel because they are constantly subject to paparazzi or even terrorists and criminals.
 By respecting their privacy we may help them live a normal life just like any of us.
   - Given the physically and intellectually demanding nature of athletes and artists&#39; profession, they deserve uninterrupted privacy to focus on their training.
 As convenient as it may seem, being a professional actor or an athlete requires one to put their strenuous effort every day.
 This can be done only by allowing them to concentrate on their performance and daily training.
 We only see the tip of the iceberg, not what is beneath.
-Celebrities, unfortunately, resort to drug and drinking to cope with the pressure they endure because we encroach on their personal space while practicing.
+Celebrities, alas, resort to drug and drinking to cope with the pressure they endure because we encroach on their personal space while practicing.
 We owe a debt of gratitude to public figures because of making us happy and entertained.
 Maybe, respecting their personal life is the best way to compensate for their
 - **Some people like to keep a record of their own experiences by uploading pictures and other information to social-networking sites.
 Other people prefer not to create such records.
 Which approach do you prefer, and why?.**
   - -----
   - -----